 Swimming pools and spas

-The new laws apply to swimming pools and spas located in Victoria that are capable of holding more than 300mm (30cm) of water.
+The laws apply to all swimming pools and spas in Victoria that can hold over 300mm (30cm) of water, including:

 - inflatable pools

 - above-ground pools